-Municipal Structures Act No. 117 of 1998 as amended in 1999 and 2000
+v.
+Municipal Structures Act No. 117 of 1998 as amended in 1999 and 2000 vi.
+White Paper on Local Government of 1998

 The Act defined new institutional arrangements and systems for local government.
 Importantly, the Act laid a foundation for local government performance management and ward committee systems.